Jaguar I-Pace

-The Jaguar I-Pace (stylised as I-PACE) is a battery-electric crossover SUV produced by Jaguar Land Rover (JLR) under their Jaguar marque.
-The I-Pace was announced in March 2018, European deliveries began in June 2018 and North American deliveries started in October 2018.
+The Jaguar I-Pace (stylised as I-PACE) is a battery-electric car produced by Jaguar Land Rover (JLR) under their Jaguar marque.
+A five-door executive car with a hatchback, the I-Pace was announced in March 2018, with European deliveries beginning in June 2018 and North American deliveries starting in October 2018.
+The I-Pace was discontinued in 2024 due to slowing sales and a change in corporate vision.

 Development

 The Jaguar I-Pace was designed by Ian Callum.
 The concept version of the car, described as a five-seater sports car, was unveiled by JLR at the 2016 Los Angeles Motor Show and shown on-road in London in March 2017.

 The I-Pace is built by contract manufacturer Magna Steyr in Graz, Austria, and the production version of the I-Pace was revealed in Graz on 1 March 2018.
+It was subsequently showcased for its first public appearance in its production version at the 2018 Geneva International Motor Show.

-Some of the electric drive technology has come out of the Jaguar I-Type electric Formula E racing car programme, and the concentric motors were developed by JLR engineer Dr. Alex Michaelides.
+Some of the electric drive technology has come out of the Jaguar I-Type electric Formula E racing car programme.

-Specifications
+Overview

+The car has a five-door hatchback body, and is classified as an executive car by Euro NCAP and as a medium SUV by the Australasian New Car Assessment Programme.